melezhik/swat/README2.md

         regexp: 20\d # successful http status 200, 201 etc
         regexp: App Version Number: \d+\.\d+\.\d+ # version number

-Regular expression should start with `regexp:` marker.
+Regular expression should start with \`regexp:' marker.

-You may use `(`,`)` symbols to capture subparts of matching strings, the captured chunks will be saved and could be used further,
+You may use \`(,)' symbols to capture subparts of matching strings, the captured chunks will be saved and could be used further,

 - ** captures **

 Note, that swat does not care about how many times a given check expression is matched by response, swat "assumes" it at least should be matched once.
-However swat is able to accumulate all matching lines and save them for further processing, just use `(`,`)` symbols to capture subparts of matching strings:
+However swat is able to accumulate all matching lines and save them for further processing, just use \`(,)' symbols to capture subparts of matching strings:

         regexp: Hello, my name is (\w+)